Skip to main content

 Ask about denomination mix, condition, and how the lot is priced before you buy.
 A lower price per face value is not automatically a better deal if the lot is heavily worn or poorly described.

-Our Take on Junk Silver
+Our Take on 90% Silver

-The challenge is that junk silver is not as uniform as a silver bar or a government-minted coin.
+The challenge is that 90% silver is not as uniform as a silver bar or a government-minted coin.
 Lot quality varies, condition varies, and how a lot is assembled matters.
 We have seen buyers overpay for heavily worn lots or underestimate what is actually in a better-quality collection.

 That is why we walk through what is in the lot before quoting.
 A clear description of denomination, condition, and composition makes the conversation more useful for everyone.

-Future Junk Silver Guides
+More 90% Silver Guides

 Barber Silver Dimes